Posted on January 13, 2020 by Bethany Kuhlmann

-Do you want to be more intentional about bringing God into your home in this new year?
+Do you want to be more intentional about bringing God into your home this year?

 For many, the “want” to bring God into the home is there.
 Funny enough, even as Christians, it can feel like an awkward thing to do.
 However, there are ways that you can ease into this that feel very natural.